Cuban Nationalist Association: Attack on the United Nations

 The MNC was responsible for the firing of a bazooka at the Headquarters of the United Nations building in 1964.

 The United Nations was hosting Che Guevara, who was giving a speech at the time.
 Guevara did not pause his speech as the bazooka arced across the East River, falling short of its target and splashing down into the water, rattling the windows of the building as it exploded.
 Later, when Guevara was asked for comment, he said that the explosion "has given the whole thing more flavor," while smoking a Cuban cigar.

 The director of the organization at the time was Felipe Rivero.
-Three men implicated in the attack were Julio Carlos Perez, Ignacio Novo, and Gullermo Novo.
+Three men implicated in the attack were Julio Carlos Perez, Ignacio Novo, and Guillermo Novo.
+Ignacio served as the group's National Secretary General and Guillermo as the New Jersey delegate.
 Another member, Molly Gonzales attempted to break through UN Security brandishing a knife, who said that she was trying to assassinate Guevara.

 After the explosion, the window shades at the chambers of the United Nations Security Council (UNSC) were closed, in order to protect UNSC delegates from shards of glass.
 These curtains remained closed until 2019, when they were opened again for the first time since the attack.